wger-project/helm-charts/README.md

 First you may want to make a copy of [values.yaml](https://github.com/wger-project/helm-charts/blob/master/charts/wger/values.yaml) and modify it for your needs.

+There are some examples of the `values.yaml` in the [example folder](https://github.com/wger-project/helm-charts/blob/master/example/).

 Please see the [parameters section](#parameters).